ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 status:
   prefixes: # The machine reports all prefixes available via its interfaces
     - 192.168.178.1/32
+  ...
 ```

 ### The `PublicPrefix` type

-A `PublicPrefix` controls how to allocate a public prefix for internal prefixes / network interfaces / machines.
+The `PublicPrefix` type controls how to allocate a public prefix for a `NetworkInterface` / a `Machine`.

-As soon as a `PublicPrefix` is created and selects a `Machine` / `NetworkInterface`, the underlying routing has to be adapted to map the public prefix to the internal prefix of the status of the `Machine` / `NetworkInterface`.
+When a `PublicPrefix` is created, it allocates a stable public prefix from a provider-owned pool of
+public prefixes.
+Successfully allocated prefixes are reported in the `status`.

 Example manifest: